Fuelin-net/Intgeration-Documents/Fuelin App integration-documentation.md

 ### 3. NFC Tag Processing
 - Your app reads NFC tag and sends the serial number to Fuelin
+- Your app specifies fuel type and amount (optional)
 - Fuelin processes the tag and returns order details
 - Your app displays or processes the order information